libphy/which_animal/etc/progress.md

 However, in case the tuples are close to each other it does not take it into account thus there may be overlaps (this is more prune to spiky regions in the audio file).

 ### 7/25/2016
 - Wrote a code that concatenates mfcc/delta/delta2 arrays and trims to make a square shaped image patches.
-When calculating mfcc, I used 13 mfcc coefficients for 1 s duration data, 50 ms fft window width and 25 ms slides to make 13x41 arrays for each of mfcc, delta and delta2.
-The concatenated array demension is 13*3 by 41 = 39 by 41, then I trimmed the first and last columns such that the image patch array shape is 39 by 39.
+When calculating mfcc, to reduce the image/array size further, I used 13 mfcc coefficients for 1 s duration data, 50 ms fft window width and 25 ms slides to make 13x41 arrays for each of mfcc, delta and delta2.
+The concatenated array patch demension is 13*3 by 41 = 39 by 41, then I trimmed the first and last columns such that the image patch array shape is 39 by 39.
 - Tried using simple 1d NN with tensorflow but it didn't work-> decided to switch back to keras.
 - Reinstalled and configured correctly to fix problems on making keras with tensorflow backend to work, and made it gpu-enabled.
 - Worked on single layer 2d convolution net.
   - At first it didn't work and gave all zeros or all ones.
 I noticed a mistake that I didn't rescale the arrays so it had large negative and positive values.
-So I rescaled them such that minimum of the concatenated array is 0 and maximum is 1, however the output of simple model was still all zero.
+So I rescaled them such that minimum of the concatenated array (39x39) is 0 and maximum is 1, however the output of simple model was still all zero.
-I noticed that the original mfcc arrays have huge negative values in the first raw (lowest mel frequency band), distinguished from all other rows, which may still push other rows to white side in the image.
+I noticed that the original mfcc arrays have huge negative values in the first row (lowest mel frequency band), distinguished from all other rows, which may still push other rows to white side in the image.
 And it seems to appear in all files regardless of sounds types.
   - So I modified codes to filter the first row out and produce 36x36 rescaled image patches.
 Then it worked for the simple one-layer 2d conv net and it gave about 80% accuracy and 80% precision for binary (dog & cat) classification when 3000 data are used.
   - I tested two rescaling methods: (1) rescaling each mfcc/delta/delta2 matrix by its own max absolute amplitude.
-(2) rescaling mfcc/delta/delta2 all at once by global max of amplitude.
-I ran 1 layer 2dconv but there was no difference in performance to both cases: 80% precision and 80% accuracy.
+(2) rescaling the concatenated patch (mfcc+delta+delta2) all at once by global max amplitude in the patch.
+I ran 1 layer 2dconv but there was no difference in performance to both cases (80% precision and 80% accuracy) although rescaling each seemed to have more features (wrinkles in the array image) noticeable by human eyes.

-  - The simple one layer 2d conv model uses mostly default hyper parameter values.
+  - The simple one-layer 2d conv model used mostly default hyper parameter values, but performing slightly better when some were tweaked.
     - nb_filter =64, kernel size 3x3 for 2d conv layer
-    - lr=0.001, decay=0.01, momentum=0.9 for SGD -> later tweaked to lr around 0.005 which brings performance from below 80% to over 80%.
+    - lr=0.001, decay=0.01, momentum=0.9 for SGD -> later tweaked learning rate (lr) to around 0.005 which brings performance from below 80% to over 80%.
-    - For training, train, test split ratio was 8:2, shuffled.
+    - For training, train-test split ratio was 8:2, shuffled.
     - default n_batch =32, n_epoch =10 for training.
     Playing with those two gave 4-5% better result.
-Best observed when n_batch was 1 with n_epoch =100 (could be shorter).
+Best observed when n_batch = 1 and n_epoch =100 (n_epoch could be shorter).

 - Got result like below